lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 - Monitor for skew and use salting only when necessary.
 - Use CTAS for repartitioning migrations.

-If you want, provide specifics for a particular fact table (volume, query patterns, ingestion cadence) and I’ll recommend a concrete partition/compaction strategy and example commands.

 ## What best practices do you follow for data modeling in Databricks when building a data warehouse?
 High-level principle: model for fast, reliable analytic queries using Delta Lake primitives and Databricks features (medallion layers, ACID upserts, time travel, compaction, statistics, governance).
 Follow dimensional modeling for business consumption and cost/performance optimizations for the Spark engine.